nguyenhoangdouyen/Superstore-Customer-Segmentation-Using-RFM-Model---Python-Google-Colab-/README.md

 ### Objective ###

 📖 **What is this project about?**
-- This project aims to segment SuperStore's customers using the **RFM (Recency, Frequency, Monetary) model** to identify valuable customer groups.
-- The Marketing team wants to launch personalized campaigns for customer retention and acquisition during the holiday season.
+The Marketing team wants to launch personalized campaigns for customer retention and acquisition during the holiday season.
 However, due to the large dataset, manual segmentation is no longer feasible.
-- The Data Analytics team is tasked with implementing the RFM segmentation process using **Python (Colab)** to classify customers into different segments.
-- The approach includes **data preparation, RFM score calculation, segmentation, visualization, and actionable recommendations** for the Marketing and Sales teams.
+To address this, the Data Analytics team is tasked with implementing the **RFM (Recency, Frequency, Monetary) model** using **Python (Colab)** to classify customers into different segments.
+This project involves **data preparation, RFM score calculation, segmentation, visualization, and providing actionable recommendations** for the Marketing and Sales teams to optimize their strategies.